How Many Psi Is 2.5 Bar

 Many people confuse bar with atmospheres (atm) or confuse PSI with pounds per square foot (PSF).
 Here are a few clarifications:

 • Bar vs. Atmosphere: One atmosphere is approximately 1.01325 bar, not exactly 1 bar.
-In plain terms, 2.5 bar is actually slightly higher than 2.5 atmospheres.
+Basically, 2.5 bar is actually slightly higher than 2.5 atmospheres.

 • PSI vs. PSF: PSI measures pressure per square inch, while PSF measures pressure per square foot.
 Since one square foot equals 144 square inches, 1 PSI is equal to 144 PSF.